Lonesome Ghosts: Plot

-Grubb scares Donald with the sounds of breaking dishes and rattling chains and whacks Donald in the butt with a wooden board twice.
-Donald punches Grubb, who falls on the floor but then he transforms into water and disappears.
-Grubb comes out of the floor and spits water at Donald’s face before disappearing again when Donald tries to follow him.
+After Grubb scares Donald with the sounds of breaking dishes and rattling chains, he whacks him in the butt with a wooden board twice.
+Donald punches Grubb, who falls on the floor but he transforms into water and disappears.
+Grubb comes out of the floor and spits water at Donald's face before disappearing again when Donald tries to follow him.
 Donald gets soaked with water when he puts his hat back on.

-Moss scares Goofy by banging a wooden spoon on a pan and playing a trombone, making Goofy run into a bedroom.
-When Moss kicks him in the butt, he chases him into a dresser and sees Moss in the mirror instead of his reflection.
-After a mirror gag, Moss punches him in the face.
-Soon Goofy becomes tangled in the dresser and stabs his butt with a pin, mistaking his pants for Moss.
+Moss bangs a wooden spoon on a pan and plays a trombone, scaring Goofy into running into a bedroom.
+When Moss kicks his butt, he chases him into a dresser and sees Moss in the mirror instead of his reflection.
+After a mirror gag, Moss pokes Goofy in the eyes.
+Goofy becomes tangled in the dresser and stabs his butt with a pin when he mistakes his pants for the ghost's.

 The ghosts shove Goofy and the dresser into the basement where Mickey and Donald are.
-Mickey and Donald take cover behind boxes of molasses, flour and syrup that the dresser crashes into, getting the three covered in the substances.
-This makes them look like ghosts and it scares the actual ghosts out of the house.
-At the end, the trio walk up to a window that the ghosts crashed through and watch them run off in victory, although unsure how they drove them out.
-Donald calls them sissies and laughs, closing the short.
+Mickey and Donald take cover behind boxes of molasses, flour and syrup that the dresser crashes into, causing the trio to be covered in the ingredients.
+This makes them look like ghosts which scares the actual ghosts out of the house.
+The trio walk up to a window that the ghosts crashed through and triumphantly watch them run off, while also not sure how they were driven out.
+Donald closes the short with calling the ghosts sissies and laughing.